esqu1/Rusty-Rubik/README.md

 ./scripts/verify_checksum.sh
 ```

+On my CPU (AMD Ryzen 5 3600 @ 3.6 GHz, 6 cores) the pruning tables take about 10 minutes to generate, so I'm expecting most modern processors should take around 15-20 minutes to finish.

 Then you can run the executable in `target/release/rusty-rubik`.
 You can see the available options using the `--help` flag:
 ```
 ./target/release/rusty-rubik --help